Nina Nicosia: International career

-Nicosia was eligible to represent Argentina and the United States at the international level.
+Nicosia was eligible to represent the United States, Argentina and Mexico at the international level.

+Argentina

 On 7 March 2020, Nicosia was called up to the U-17 women's national team.
-In April 2022, she was called up to represent the U-20 national team for the South American Championship in Chile.
+In April 2022, she was called up to play for the U-20 national team for the South American Championship in Chile.

 Nicosia was named to the senior national team for the CONCACAF W Gold Cup on 9 February 2024.
+She made her debut and only appearance with the senior team on 8 April 2025, in Argentina's 1–0 victory against Canada.

+Mexico

+In March 2026, Nicosia disclosed her intention to play for the Mexico national team.
+Two months later, she was called up for the first time.

 Personal life

 Nicosia's favorite soccer players are Lionel Messi and Alex Morgan.
 Her father, Gustavo Nicosia, born in Chicago to Argentinian parents, played professionally for clubs in Argentina, Italy, and Chicago, and is the one who accompanies and supports her in her journey as a soccer player.
 Nicosia spent a week at the Olympique Lyonnais facilities as part of the Generation Adidas program.